Location: Alamance 213

 Elaine has been at Elon since May of 2008, when she was hired as the University's first full-time sustainability professional.
 She leads the University's sustainability efforts, which have operational and educational components.

 Prior to arriving at Elon, Ms. Durr was a sustainability consultant for a small engineering and consulting firm in Decatur, GA where she managed the certification process for several LEED projects.
-She is a LEED Accredited Professional and has also served as assistant project manager and assistant LEED certification manager for a construction company in Charlotte, NC.
+She is a LEED Accredited Professional with building design and construction specialty (LEED AP BD+C) and has also served as assistant project manager and assistant LEED certification manager for a construction company in Charlotte, NC.

-She received her bachelor’s degree in environmental science and biology from Monmouth College in Monmouth, IL, and has a master’s degree in earth and environmental resources management from the University of South Carolina (USC) School of the Environment.
-Ms. Durr served as a graduate assistant for the South Carolina Sustainable Universities Initiative (SUI) while attending USC.
-She also has a professional certificate in Campus Sustainability Leadership from the Institute for Global Sustainability at the University of Vermont.
+Ms. Durr received her bachelor’s degree in environmental science and biology from Monmouth College in Monmouth, IL, and has a master’s degree in earth and environmental resources management from the University of South Carolina (USC) School of the Environment.
+She served as a graduate assistant for the South Carolina Sustainable Universities Initiative (SUI) while attending USC.
+Ms. Durr is a Certified Sustainability Professional (ISSP-CSP) and also has a professional certificate in Campus Sustainability Leadership from the Institute for Global Sustainability at the University of Vermont.

-She is a member of the U.S. Green Building Council (USGBC) and has served on the Board of the South Carolina Chapter of the USGBC.
+She is a member of the U.S. Green Building Council (USGBC) and currently serves on the AASHE STARS Steering Committee and ISSP Credential Maintenance Committee.
+She previously served on the Board of the South Carolina Chapter of the USGBC.

 Jessica began working at Elon in January of 2013.
 She is responsible for developing and implementing programs to increase the practice of sustainable behaviors and enhance awareness of sustainability initiatives and accomplishments.